- Prep Time: 1 hour

 If you’re brand new to BBQ, don’t start with brisket.
 Brisket can be unforgiving.
 For starters, it is not inexpensive.
 The price for well marbled prime brisket finally dropped to $3.49 per pound at my local Sam’s Club.
 That brings the cost for an average 12 – 14 pound brisket to around $45.
 I stopped buying briskets when the price was up to $4.99 per pound.

 At these prices, you don’t want to mess up a brisket by trimming it improperly, smoking it at a temperature that is too high, not letting it rest long enough, etc. Despite all of these potential pitfalls, a well smoked brisket will give you a great sense of accomplishment and your loved ones will love you for the great tasting food.
-Take the extra step and make burnt ends out of the point and you will a certified BBQ hero!
+Take the extra step and make burnt ends out of the point and you will become a certified BBQ hero!

 - 12 – 14 pound brisket